 Garmin Edge 830

 The Garmin Edge 830 pretty much has it all in terms of premium navigation and premium training features.
-You control it with a touchscreen controls.
+You control it with touchscreen controls.
 Importantly, its touch screen is much improved over the Edge 820.
-There are not many complaints heard about Garmin’s touchscreens any more, since they introduced an upgrade that started with this model, and has now been extended throughout.
+There are not many complaints heard about Garmin’s touchscreens any more, since they introduced an upgrade that started with this model, and has now been extended throughout the range of Garmin Edge bike computers.

 But unlike a car GPS, the Edge 830 has an invisible but important layer – Garmin heat maps.
 Basically, this is data derived from recorded rides by real cyclists, which tells Garmin which routes are most popular with cyclists.
 This enables the unit to calculate a route for you that is more cyclist-friendly.